 Many are finding that, with craftsman Joe's help, they are able to create works of art that they never thought they could, RedwoodGardenBridges.com is not only a place where you can purchase beautiful handcrafted Bridge but also a place where you can learn to make your own Bridge and discover the craftsman in yourself and have fun at the same time.

-You don't need a degree in engineering, carpentry or some form of online degree programs in building to be able to construct a Bridge yourself as long as you follow craftsman Joe's tips.The steps and guidelines set out for you are based on any skill level.
+You don't need a degree in engineering, carpentry or some form to be able to construct a Bridge yourself as long as you follow craftsman Joe's tips.The steps set out for you are based on any skill levl.
 They are easy to read and follow.

 Determine a location for your bridge.
 The foundation of the bridge must be on solid, dry ground.
 Measure your space and buy materials.

 Place one pair of concrete pier blocks at each end of the bridge location.
 Dig down or build up in order to ensure that the blocks are level with each other.

 Connect beams to the pier blocks.
 Place the pier blocks one length of beam a part.
 Attach the beams using metal straps.